Chefter/chefter.github.io/_posts/2016-09-19-End-of-September-Produce-Tips.md

 **Apples**

-Have trouble with your apples turning brown after you cute them.
+Have trouble with your apples turning brown after you cut them?
 Place them in a water bath next time until you’re ready to serve or eat them.
 The water keeps the apple from oxidizing and turning brown.